 The First Coast is an effort to reclaim the Maine coastline by creating a body of multimedia work that expresses the needs, desires, and identities of year-round coastal Mainers.

-The mobile studio / exhibition space, The First Coast, is currently traveling to Stonington and Lubec in the Spring of 2018.
-The Airstream will visit Jonesport and Beals,Friendship, and Chebeague Island in the Fall of 2018.
+The mobile studio / exhibition space, The First Coast, traveled to Stonington and Lubec in Spring 2018.
+The Airstream will visit Jonesport and Beals Island in Fall 2018.
 Galen Koch and collaborating writers and photographers will work with local residents and communities to reconstruct and repossess a changing maritime identity.

 This is a crucial time to preserve, celebrate, and critique the changes happening along Maine’s coast.